Pediatric and Adolescent Gynecology Fellowship

 • Daily PAG call 8-5 with expectation to assist with operations occurring after hours

-• 2 Obstetrical Calls/month to maintain competency if planning to practice Obstetrics after graduation
+• Two Obstetrical Call to maintain competency if planning to practice Obstetrics after graduation

 Curriculum